-Computing power is booming due to the increased amount of data and the advanced machine learning algorithms.
+Computing power is booming due to the increased amount of data and advanced machine learning algorithms.
 This promotes the creation of an intelligent ecosystem driven by cognitive services.

 We can give the following cognitive services definition: a set of APIs and toolkits for developing artificial intelligence applications to process unstructured information and generate business value from it.